Mentoring and Career Guidance

 What we can offer?

-At the moment, there are 2 mentors in our program.
-They have both received mentoring certifications.
-If you are needing to reachout please do not hesitate to contact them by clicking on their names below and getting in touch to talk about your concerns.
+At the moment, there is one mentor in our program.
+Annabel has received mentoring certifications.
+If you are needing to reachout please do not hesitate to contact her by clicking on her name below and getting in touch to talk about your concerns.
 All information and conversations will be kept anonymous.
 Remember, we are also doctoral candidates and therefore we might share similar experiences and can understand your situation(s).

 Want to be part of the team?